adam-sagar/CAPSTONE/README.md

 That's it!

-I hope you enjoy using DISC DETECTIVE.
+Thank you for using DISC DETECTIVE!

-Hope to see you on a course one day.
+Keep an eye out for me — I'll be the one wading around in ponds or up trees.

-I'll be the guy wading around in a pond or up a tree.
+Adam